-Port St. Joe is on Florida's "Forgotten Coast" at the intersection of US-98 and State Road 71.
-The population is about 3,400.
+Port St. Joe is on Florida's "Forgotten Coast" at the intersection of US-98 and State Road 71 about 23 miles west of Apalachicola in Gulf County.
+Its population is about 3,811.

-A new town was founded nearby when the railroad came to the area in 1909.
-Town founders decided on the more casual name of 'Port St. Joe" and that's what it's been named ever since.
+A new town was founded nearby when the railroad returned to the area in 1909.
+Town founders decided on the more casual name of "Port St. Joe" and that's what it's been named ever since.

 Tourists, however, usually sped through the town to get away from the stinky paper mill smell.